-- 3.10.1.
-The Traffic Management System assets have increased by more than 16% in the last 5 years, with further increases expected given the level of housing and commercial development within the county. - 3.10.2.
-The majority of traffic signal equipment is within their expected service life.
-The ones that have exceeded their expected service life have been inspected and there working condition is considered satisfactory. - 3.10.3 The annualised depreciation of the Traffic Management System asset is calculated to be £108,800 (2019 estimate). - 3.10.4 An assessment of Traffic Management Systems options provides an overview of potential strategies.
-It is recommended that East Lothian Council adopt Option 1: current level of investment of £70,000. - 3.10.5 A programme of replacing existing older incandescent lighting within traffic signals with energy-efficient LED units is underway.
-Based on the current level of investment, five sites per year will be upgraded until all are swapped out, which will take approximately seven years.
-The replacement programme is going to provide significant benefits: - Over 75% savings in energy and carbon; - Reduced maintenance no need for regular bulb cleaning or replacement; - LED units provide improved visibility in all conditions; - Extends the life of your existing infrastructure by 10-15 years.
+3.10.1.
+The Traffic Management System Assets have increased by some 28% in the last five years, with further increases expected given the level of housing and commercial development within the County.

+- 3.10.2.
+The majority of Traffic Signal equipment is within their expected service life.
+The ones that have exceeded their expected service life have been inspected and their working condition is considered satisfactory. - 3.10.3 An assessment of Traffic Management Systems Options provides an overview of potential strategies.
+It is recommended that East Lothian Council adopt Option 1 Current Level of Investment of £70,000. - 3.10.4 A programme of replacing existing older incandescent lighting within traffic signals with energy-efficient LED units is underway.
+Based on the current level of investment 5 sites per year will be upgraded until all are swapped out, which will take approximately seven years.
+The replacement programme is going to provide significant benefits: - Over 75% savings in energy and carbon; - Reduced maintenance no need for regular bulb cleaning or replacement; - LED units provide improved visibility in all conditions; - Extends the life of existing infrastructure by 10 15 years.

-3.11 Electric vehicle (EV) charging points (street furniture)
+3.11 EV Charging Points (Street Furniture)

-- 3.11.1 Growth in the EV charging point assets in the financial year 2024/25 and beyond will be detailed in a detailed Public Electric Vehicle Infrastructure Strategy & Expansion Plan Cabinet report, expected Q4, 2023/24. - 3.11.2 The majority of assets are covered by warranty and maintenance packages and are in a very good condition. - 3.11.3 Most chargers will be managed to remain in a safe, operable condition for a minimum of 10 years from date of installation, to be compliant with the 100% Grant Funding conditions.
+- 3.11.1 Growth in the EV Charging Point Assets in financial year 2024/25 and beyond will be detailed in a detailed Public Electric Vehicle Infrastructure Strategy & Expansion Plan report expected Q4 financial year 24/25. - 3.11.2 The majority of assets are covered by warranty and maintenance packages and are in a very good condition. - 3.11.3 Most chargers will be managed to remain in a safe, operable condition for a minimum of ten years from date of installation, to be compliant with the 100% Grant Funding conditions.